The Jevons Paradox in AI in 2026: What Changed

 The Feature Creep

-Every application adds AI:
+Every application adds AI:- Not because needed

 - Because possible